Indian Airlines Flight 421: Timeline

-At 2:30PM, the hijackers forced Subrahmanyam to convey to the negotiators over radio their intention to commence execution of one hostage every half hour - starting with Subrahmanyam - if their demands were not met.
-No executions were however carried out.
-At 4PM 2 of the hijackers were taken to the terminal building for further negotiations, At 5:30PM when they had not yet returned, the remaining hijackers threatened to detonate an explosive device on board the aircraft.
-At 5:55PM the 2 hijackers returned to the aircraft, leaving again at 6:20PM only to return after 10 minutes.
+At 2:30 PM, the hijackers forced Subrahmanyam to convey to the negotiators over radio their intention to commence execution of one hostage every half hour - starting with Subrahmanyam - if their demands were not met.
+However, no executions were carried out.
+At 4 PM, two of the hijackers were taken to the terminal building for further negotiations, and at 5:30 PM when they had not yet returned, the remaining hijackers threatened to detonate an explosive device on board the aircraft.
+At 5:55 PM both the hijackers returned to the aircraft, leaving again at 6:20 PM only to return after 10 minutes.

-At 6:50PM Dubai Chief of Police Colonel Dahi Khalfan Tamim announced to the press that the hijackers had been put under protective custody and that they had surrendered unconditionally.
-At 7PM, Two Dubai National Airlines Transport Authority passenger coaches arrived and all passengers and crew members were taken to the terminal building.
+At 6:50 PM, Dubai Chief of Police Colonel Dahi Khalfan Tamim announced to the press that the hijackers had been put under protective custody and that they had surrendered unconditionally.
+At 7 PM, two Dubai National Airlines Transport Authority passenger coaches arrived and all passengers and crew members were taken to the terminal building.
 The hijackers were then detained by the UAE authorities.
 The UAE authorities initially promised a seven-day asylum to the hijackers before their departure to the United States.
-In subsequent discussions with UAE and Indian officials, the hijackers were given 2 options: extradition back to India, or prosecution for air piracy under UAE law.
+In subsequent discussions with UAE and Indian officials, the hijackers were given two options: extradition back to India, or prosecution for air piracy under UAE law.
 All hijackers were later extradited to India.